andreaskaris/sosreport-operator/README.md

 make undeploy
 ~~~

-> quai.io will automatically build images from the latest commit
+> quai.io will automatically build images from the latest tag in format `x.x.x`

 > Make sure that ConfigMap `sosreport-global-configuration` field `sosreport-image` points to `quay.io/akaris/sosreport-centos:main` (that's also the default if unset)